 6) Keep layering on the adhesive really thick.

-You want at least 5 layers all at once.
+You want at least 5 layers all at once on your tear off money pad.
 It will start to set up pretty quickly, so it won’t run off as you add layers.
 When you have enough that it’s still sticking but looks like it might start running off – that’s enough! 😀

 Here’s a pic that better illustrates just how thick your layering should be.
 It will look a little lumpy!
 But that’s ok.
 It will dry flat!